amirrezasalimi/collabjs/README.md

 ## License

-ColabJS is released under the MIT License.
+CollabJS is released under the MIT License.
 Feel free to use it in your projects and customize it to your needs.

-Happy coding with ColabJS! 🚀
+Happy coding with CollabJS! 🚀